-Be aware of intellectual property / copyright issues and how it applies to materials used on the web.
-Intellectual property rights ensure that people can earn recognition or benefit financially from their inventions or creations, and copyright laws protect original works of creative expression.
+Be aware of intellectual property and copyright issues and how they apply to materials used on the web.
+Intellectual property rights ensure that people can earn recognition or benefit financially from their inventions or creations.
+Copyright laws protect original works of creative expression.

 If you want to use a copyrighted work (photos, graphics, video, music and other audio), you either need permission or your use must fall under an exception or limitation in the Copyright Act.
 There are a variety of exceptions for specific circumstances, but they are generally not applicable when using works on the open web.

-The Creative Commons is a non-profit corporation that provides free licenses for individuals who want to license their work in a way that allows for the work to be shared, remixed and/or used by others for either commercial or non-commercial purposes.
+The Creative Commons is a non-profit corporation.
+It provides free licenses for individuals who want to license their work in a way that allows for the work to be shared, remixed, or used by others for both commercial or non-commercial purposes.